 After 12-weeks of strength training, the players had better accuracy or increased accuracy of their jump shots across the board.
 Man if I knew this and it only took me 12 weeks to get that strong I would have signed up immediately so I could have some range past the 3 point line.

 Strength Training Improves Athleticism and Confidence in Basketball Players

-If you are small like I was a kid, it is easy to become discouraged against bigger players.
+If you were a small kid like I was, it is easy to become discouraged against bigger players.
 You see all these players who are bigger, stronger and taller than you.
-These players can push you around and are sometimes just as fast and agile, no fair!
+These players can push you around and are sometimes just as fast and agile-no fair!